anoordover/anoordover/README.md

 - ActiveMq classic
 - MassTransit (@phatboyg)

+## Aspire CommunityToolkit

+### ActiveMQ

-Our usage of ActiveMq was my drive to implement an ActiMq Classic host component for the Aspire CommunityToolkit that could be used by ActiveMq.
+Our usage of ActiveMq was my drive to implement an [ActiMq Classic](https://activemq.apache.org/components/classic/) host component for the Aspire CommunityToolkit that could be used by ActiveMq.
 I did this because MassTransit expects a scheme "activemq" in the connectionstring.

-Support for ActiveMq Artemis will be available soon.
+[ActiveMq Artemis](https://activemq.apache.org/components/artemis/) is now also available.

+### Papercut SMTP

+I also implemented a hosting component for testing integrations with SMTP using [Papercut SMTP](https://github.com/ChangemakerStudios/Papercut-SMTP).

 <!--
 **anoordover/anoordover** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.